remix-run/remix/docs/tutorials/jokes.md

 Built in 132ms
 ```

 Now you should also have a `.cache/` directory (something used internally by Remix), a `build/` directory, and a `public/build` directory.
 The `build/` directory is our server-side code.
 The `public/build/` holds all our our client-side code.
+These three directories are listed in your `.gitignore` file so you don't commit the generated files to source control.

 💿 Let's run the built app now: